|

 About the Website: Technical Details

-Most of the pages on this site were authored using Mozilla (which
+Most of the original pages on this site were authored using Mozilla (which

 was